Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Theoretical background

-In our case, we made use of the implementation of branchless collisions in Monte Carlo power iteration~\cite{belanger_hunter_effect_2023, bonnet_branchless_2024} to avoid this issue.
-Assuming there is no splitting nor Russian roulette, using branchless collision means that each source neutron that does not leak outside of the system will produce a single fission neutron with the statistical weight of its parent at the fission event.
-In case of $(n,2n)$ and similar scattering reaction, the statistical weight of the particle can be multiplied as it is commonly done in regular Monte Carlo simulations. $k_\text{eff}$ can then be estimated in the following way: at the end of each neutron history, the estimator is given by
+In our case, we made use of the implementation of branchless collisions in Monte Carlo power iteration~\cite{belanger_hunter_effect_2023, bonnet_branchless_2024} to avoid both these issues.
+Assuming there is no splitting nor Russian roulette, using branchless collision means that each source neutron that does not leak outside the system will produce a single fission neutron with the statistical weight of its parent at the fission event, and the sum of all such neutrons forms the fission source $n_F$.
+Eq.~\eqref{eq:kgpc} can be simplified by enforcing an unweighted strategy for populating the fission source~\cite{sutton_toward_2022}, ensuring that all neutrons in $n_F$ have unit weight, and applying population control so that the source at the start of a generation, $n_S$, is of constant size $N_S$ across generations, as is commonly done in Monte Carlo power iteration solver for neutron transport~\cite{mcnp6, ROMANO201590,BRUN2015151}.
+The denominator in the right-hand side of Eq.\eqref{eq:kgpc} then simply becomes $N_S$, the initial population size, and Eq.~\eqref{eq:kgpc} becomes